denizyesilirmak/nutrition-mobile/docs/PROJECT_SCOPE.md

 ### Calorie Balance Analysis

-- **Daily Summary:** The app will provide a summary of daily caloric intake versus expenditure.
+- **Daily Summary:** The app will provide a summary of daily caloric intake.
 - **Weekly and Monthly Trends:** Users can view graphs and charts that show trends in their caloric balance over weeks and months.
-- **Goal Tracking:** Users can set goals for caloric intake and expenditure and track their progress against these goals.
+- **Goal Tracking:** Users can set goals for caloric intake and expenditure and track their progress against their daily, weekly, and monthly targets.

 ### User Weight Tracking